Navigation

 and published by Carcanet in 2008

-As Rob Maslen does not have a site of his own, he suggested that Peake STUDIES might host a page for corrections and additions to the volume of Peake’s Collected Poems which he edited for Carcanet in 2008.
-So here it is!
+As Rob Maslen does not have a site of his own, he suggested that Peake STUDIES might host a page for corrections and additions to the volume of Peake’s Collected Poems that he edited for Carcanet in 2008.
+So here it is.

 Corrections